grafana/mimir/docs/sources/mimir/migration-guide/migrating-from-cortex.md

 - Ensure that you are running the v1.7.0 release of the Cortex Helm chart.
 - Ensure that you are running ingesters using a Kubernetes StatefulSet.
+- We are using `yq` v4 to parse and mofidy yaml files.

   In the `values.yaml` file: